yafyx/ibukos/README.md

 # Ibukos

 A kos finder inspired by Mamikos.
-Built for Mamikos FE take-homem How well can you use AI to ship an interface?
+Built for the Mamikos FE take-home.
+How well can you use AI to ship an interface?
 The brief is in [task.md](./task.md).
-Minimum was the home page.
-I shipped that inside the 3-5 hour window, then spent optional time on...
+The minimum was the home page.
+I shipped that inside the 3-5 hour window, then spent another time on the rest of the search, listing detail pages, city and campus landing pages, and the small interaction details that connect them.

-A 1:1 home via Figma capture extensions is a short path I could have taken.
-I skipped it on purpose.

 - Demo: [ibukos.yfyx.dev](https://ibukos.yfyx.dev)
 - Stack: [TanStack Start](https://tanstack.com/start) (React 19, SSR), [Tailwind v4](https://tailwindcss.com), [coss](https://coss.com/ui) and [shadcn](https://ui.shadcn.com) components on [Base UI](https://base-ui.com), [Leaflet](https://leafletjs.com), [Bun](https://bun.sh), [Turborepo](https://turborepo.dev), [Biome](https://biomejs.dev)

 ## What's here

-Everything is in Indonesian, like the original.
-Listing data is hardcoded in `apps/web/src/domain/kos/catalog.ts` (30 kos, 7 cities), so there is no backend.

 | Route                                                                  | What it does                                                                                                                                                                                                                                                                                                                                                                                               |
 | ---------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |